Cheddar Cheese vs Pimento Cheese

 Cheddar Cheese has a fat content of at least 50% fat in dry matter and a moisture content of up to 39%.
 Cheddar's texture can be described as "varies (rubbery to friable and crystalline)".
 Pimento's texture can be described as "spreadable".

-Cheddar Cheese has a mild to sharp, buttery to brothy and savory flavor.
+Cheddar Cheese has a mild to sharp, buttery to brothy and savory taste.
 Cheddar's aroma can be described as "varies".
-Pimento Cheese has a sweet, rounded chili flavor.
+Pimento Cheese has a sweet, rounded chili taste.
 Pimento's aroma can be described as "sweet, rounded chili".

 Appearance and Aging